scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

 In the years to come, we plan to reduce the computation time by identifying a relevant parcellation of the brain from data instead of entering a parcellation of the whole brain which may not ensure reliable HRF estimation and detection performance.
-For that, we envisage to integrate the join parcellation detection estimation (JPDE) model presented in :cite:`Albughdadi2016`.
+For that, we envisage to integrate the Join Parcellation Detection Estimation (JPDE) model presented in :cite:`Albughdadi2016`.
 The proposed approach consists in performing an online parcellation during the detection estimation step of JDE through the selection of sets of voxels that share the same HRF pattern.